Gordon999/Pi-AutoGuider/README.md

 The relay cards can also be modified, different wiring to scope, to auto-guide other scopes eg Meade LX-10.

 It can also be interfaced to scopes via an Arduino Uno, via USB.
 The Arduino Uno can also be controlled by a PC using software such as PHD.
-Details under 'Arduino-Uno-AutoGuider' on github
+Details can be found under the [Arduino-Uno-AutoGuider](https://github.com/Gordon999/Arduino-Uno-AutoGuider) repository.

 The Pi can also control a Canon DSLR, via an interface, to allow long exposure photographs.